GWR 4073 Class 5051 Earl Bathurst: Preservation

-5051 remained in the scrapyard until March 1969, when it was purchased by John Mynors and sold to the Great Western Society at Didcot Railway Centre for restoration.
+5051 was sold to John Mynors and left Barry in February 1970 for Didcot Railway Centre.
+John Mynors subsequently passed on ownership to the Great Western Society.
 It was restored to steam in 1979 and was reunited with its original Drysllwyn Castle nameplates.
 It was regularly steamed during the 150th anniversary celebrations of the Great Western Railway in 1985.

 It returned to steam in 1998 following an overhaul at Didcot and it was later returned to mainline service.
-On one occasion in the summer of 2003, it stood in for No. 7802 Bradley Manor working the Torbay Express, promoted by Past-Time Rail (7802 was booked to work the trains from Bristol Temple Meads to Kingswear and return, but on the first train of the season Bradley Manor developed a hot axle box and was unable to haul the next two outings, which saw 5051 take the Manor's place).
-Being faster than 7802 (which could only run at 60 mph, compared to 75 mph for 5051), it managed to keep to the timetable without any issues.
-7802 later returned for the 31 August and 7 September trips.
+On one occasion in the summer of 2003, it stood in for 7802 Bradley Manor working the Torbay Express, promoted by Past-Time Rail, after 7802 developed a hot axle box.

 It ran for most of its preserved life in lined GWR green with the letters GW on its tender.
 Prior to withdrawal, it was painted in BR lined green with the early emblem on its tender.
 Its boiler ticket later expired in 2008.
 At present, 5051 remains a static display.

 In preservation, it has run with both Collett and Hawksworth tenders; it was initially paired with a Collett tender following its restoration from scrapyard condition in the 1970s, and briefly used a Churchward tender following its overhaul in 1998.
 It was later paired with a Hawksworth tender, which it used for its previous boiler ticket.
 It has now once again been paired with a Collett tender while on display in the Great Western Society's engine shed at Didcot.